Ritesh220-coder/MicroProject/README.md

 # MicroProject
-This is my MicroProjects for all sem
+This is my MicroProjects of all sememesters
 <br>
 Author - Ritesh Rathore